Pediatric Hospitalist Fellowship

 About Our Team

 The Pediatric Hospitalist Division began in 1997 and has had over 25 years of continuous growth.
-Currently, our group consists of 12 hospitalist attendings and a nurse practitioner.
+Currently, our group consists of 15 hospitalist attendings and several hospitalist-trained nurse practitioners.
 Our clinicians also work in the Global Health, Hospital Administration, Medical Education, Quality, and Sedation departments within the institution.
 All attendings are board certified in Pediatrics and are assistant clinical faculty at Florida International University, Herbert Wertheim College of Medicine.
-The division manages over 7,000 admissions per year at NCH and boast a high complex and diverse pathology patient case mix.
+The division manages over 7,000 admissions per year at NCH and boast a high complex and diverse pathology and a 70% underserved population.